scazan/blocksosc/README.md

 /block/touch/button (1) // The button on the side of the device was pushed
 ```

-It currently gives startX and startY as an quick and dirty way to have multi-touch IDs.
+It gives startX and startY as an quick and dirty way to have multi-touch IDs.

+Very early in development.
+Support for multi-modes and addressing the LEDs over OSC is planned.